Cherokee Hair Tampons: Plot

 Cartman awakens the next day to find the Kidney Blocker 2000 destroyed and blood all over his bed.
 Infuriated, he marches to Stan's house and recovers his kidney, then goes to the doctor and arranges to have it put back in, but not before signing a release form.
 However, it was all a ruse—part of Stan's plan.
 Cartman's mom had opened the Blocker and spread ketchup on his bed to fool him.
 The form he signed was fraud in the factum and actually allowed Kyle to take his kidney; the kidney that Stan had given him was fake.
 Cartman is angered, Kyle is better, and Mr. Garrison - now a best-selling author - comes to give him a signed copy of his book, In the Valley of Penises.
-Cartman is still enraged as Kyle and Stan laugh at him until milk comes out of Kyle's nose.
-Cartman expresses relief that Kyle got his "crappy kidney".
+Cartman is still enraged as Kyle and Stan laugh at him until milk comes out of Kyle's nose, and Cartman expresses relief that Kyle got his "crappy kidney."